php-dev-br/laravel-doc-pt-br/upgrade.md

         return 'remember_token';
     }

-> {note} All existing "remember me" sessions will be invalidated by this change, so all users will be forced to re-authenticate with your application.
+> **Note:** All existing "remember me" sessions will be invalidated by this change, so all users will be forced to re-authenticate with your application.

 ### Package Maintainers